 3. Store in refrigerator to prevent softening.

-Note: For Vitamix owners, there is no need to melt the coconut oil.
+For Vitamix (or Blendtec) owners, there is no need to melt the coconut oil.
 Simply place all ingredients in the blender and process until smooth.
 You will find that making it in the Vitamix yields a fudge with a lighter green color and a somewhat smoother texture.

 A nice sweet way to celebrate this holiday that is near and dear to my heart.

-To find our more about Saint Patrick’s life, and to see my connections to the Emerald Isle, read my post on Saint Patrick’s Day ~ History and Simple, Healthy Celebrations.
+To find our more about Saint Patrick’s life, and to see my connections to the Emerald Isle (I’m 1/2 Irish), read my post on Saint Patrick’s Day ~ History and Simple, Healthy Celebrations.

-What is your favorite treat to eat on Saint Patrick’s Day?
+What is your favorite treat for Saint Patrick’s Day?.